The American startup Erthos has developed a new method of installing solar systems directly on the ground, without the need for mounting structures.

 How does the new installation method work?

-Earth Mount Solar uses the ground's ability to absorb heat, and promises unbeatable aerodynamic efficiency.
+Earth Mount Solar uses the heat-absorbing ability of the ground, and promises unbeatable aerodynamic efficiency.
 Not to mention the resistance to category 4 hurricanes, which is practically impossible with any other type of photovoltaic system.

 Time halved, density doubled